Technology Hype or Opportunity? How to Win Big.

 Things are changing too quickly to use traditional technology research methods.
 To get ahead of hype cycles, you need to think different and act different.
 That’s exactly what Lee’s enterprise Information and Communications Technology (ICT) clients are doing with his help.
 Lee launched neXt Curve a little over a year ago and the company is growing quickly because it is approaching research in a whole new way.
 Lee took time out of his schedule to share a few of his secrets and lessons he has learned in the growth of his technology research startup.

-LESSON 1 – Look at the points of convergence
+Lesson 1: Look for points of convergence

 It is easy to get sucked up on a single trend, but the opportunity is often found at the points of convergence between emerging markets says Lee.